Azure/azure-iot-device-ecosystem/get_started/linux-artigo-a1250-java.md

 **About this document**

-This document describes how to connect ARTiGO-A1250 device running Linux with Azure IoT SDK.
+This document describes how to connect ARTiGO A1250 device running Linux with Azure IoT SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device